cooganb/web3py-tutorial/README.md

 >>> signed_txn = w3.eth.account.signTransaction(transaction, my_account._private_key)
 ```

 _**Note: You should never post your real private key online!
 This is being done for educational purposes only.
-Doublt Note: Until this account is drained of test ether or test dai, the above command will be valid for the Rinkeby network**_
+Double Note: Until this account is drained of test ether or test dai, the above command will be valid for the Rinkeby network**_

 With our signed transaction, all we need to do now is send it to the network through our Infura API endpoint.
 We do this through our `w3` object with the following command: